Prioritizing Government Efficiency

 Reforming Our Education System

 Oklahoma leads the nation in cuts to education funding.
 Our teachers are underpaid and leaving the state in droves.
 Too much money fails to reach the classrooms and some school districts have resorted to four-day school weeks.
 Our leaders are failing our students, our families, and jeopardizing our future.
 Enough is enough.
 I will prioritize students and funding for the classroom and invest in the teachers that make a difference every day.
 It’s time to restore respect to teachers!
+Click here to read our Top Ten plan in education or read a few highlights below:

 - Raise teacher pay so that it matches the pay of teachers in our six-state footprint.
 With 95 percent of Oklahoma children attending public schools, we must ensure those on the front lines of teaching our children receive the support they need to succeed.